-From the Infant Program to Sunshine
+From the Infant Program and into the Toddler I Program

-If your child stays with the Y program through the preschool years, the largest transition they will make will be the transition from the infant room Sunshine.
+If your child stays with the Y program through the preschool years, the largest transition they will make will be the transition from the infant room into the Toddler I room.
 Between the ages of 11 and 14 months (which is generally when most children transition), children are having trouble separating from their primary caregivers.
 When you leave them they may be quite upset and cry.
 Our goal during this time is to make your child, as well as you, feel comfortable with the changes in your child's schedule.